GeorgeFlorian/MultiController-v2-ESP32/README.md

 - Added "Updating..." toast;
 - Fixed input ambiguity: the user now 3 input posibilities:
   - no input - used to keep(not change) the preious setting;
-  - 'not set' - used for resetting the setting to default
+  - 'not set' - used for resetting the setting to default;
-  - a valid input - used to create or update a setting
+  - a valid input - used to create or update a setting;
-- Improved reset, form validation and network/post
+- Improved reset, form validation and network/post;
-- Fix buttons margin
+- Fix buttons margin;
-- Improve Connected status
+- Improve Connected status;
+- Improved all JS handlers;

 ## To implement

 - Add Metrici's color theme
 - Don't forget to minify files before compressing them into gzip

-- Improve User change - Save user in flash memory ?

 - Move from SPIFFS to LittleFS